 KiwiOdd's dog, which he brought secretly in Kadic and now hides inside his room with the help of Ulrich, since pets are forbidden at school.
 Kiwi tends to not do much besides eating, sleeping and in some occasion wreaking havoc in the room.
 Odd, however, is devoted to it.

-Loophole Abuse: Used in one episode, where Jim finds out about Kiwi.
-When pointed out that pets are forbidden inside school, Odd notices that they are in the bus at this point, meaning they are technically not at school.
+- Loophole Abuse: Used in one episode, where Jim finds out about Kiwi.
+When pointed out that pets are forbidden inside school, Odd notices that they are in the bus at this point, meaning they are technically outside school.